-The Process Workload graph determines the demand that network and local services are putting on a VM whose metrics are reported via WMI or with the u p.time agent.
+The Process Workload graph determines the demand that network and local services are putting on a VM whose metrics are reported via WMI or with the Uptime Infrastructure Monitor agent.
 The graph charts an aggregate amount of performance information for a given user, group, or process.